julioespin/julioespin.github.io/Healthcare_Analysis.md

 ### Provide a list of all patients who had an emergency but stayed less than the average time in the hospital.

-The next ask was to provide a list of patients who had an emergengy with admission_type_id of 1 and stayed less than average time in the hospital.
+The next ask was to provide a list of patients who had an emergency with admission_type_id of 1 and stayed less than average time in the hospital.
 As aggregate functions can't be used directly in the WHERE clause, I used a subquery to pull the data.

 <img src="images/Healthcare_Analysis_subquery.png"/>
 <img src="images/Healthcare_Analysis_subquery_results.png"/>

-The results of query provide a list of patients that had an emergnecy and stayed less than the average time in the hospital.
+The results of query provide a list of patients that had an emergency and stayed less than the average time in the hospital.

 Similary, I could have used a CTE to pull the same results.